 You need to call the methods scoreDirector.beforeVariableChanged(Object, String) and scoreDirector.afterVariableChanged(Object, String) directly before and after modifying the entity.
-Alternatively, you can also call methods scoreDirector.beforeAllVariablesChanged(Object) the and scoreDirector.afterAllVariablesChanged(Object).

 You can alter multiple entities in a single move and effectively create a big move (also known as a coarse-grained move).